kyma-incubator/kyma-showcase/README.md

 ## Overview

-Kyma Showcase about object-recognition relying on GCP API and Serverless Functions Workflow.
-Customer uploads an image on the front page which is then displayed in a feed.
-Clicking on any image in feed redirects you to details page which displays all the information acquired from processing that image.
+Kyma Showcase is a project about object-recognition relying on GCP API and Serverless Functions Workflow.
+A customer uploads an image on the front page which is then displayed in a feed.
+Clicking on any image in feed redirects you to its details page which displays all the information acquired from processing that image.

 ## Prerequisites